akitotheanimator/God-Hand-Tools/README.md

 if you don't like using the texture utility or having to download imagemagick, texture indexing can also be done with other programs like GIMP.

-# if you need anything contact me in discord srnoobi#3108!
+# if you need any help about my tools contact me in discord srnoobi#3108!